 I bring emphasis to the former because let’s get real for a minute, you’re never going to get consensus.

 Not everyone will agree with setting guidelines, heck I don’t agree with some but I still respect the fact that guidelines and boundaries are important to have in all facets of life.

 I lived the era of the broken rookie card and knew it had to be fixed.
 Call it a time of solidarity but what happened next needed to happen.
 Card manufacturers, sports card dealers, and collectors voiced their opinions.

 “The hobby” at the time defined and solidified certain characteristics of the RC.
 I’m a guy so I’ve created a list in the form of commandments to bring about the simplicity of understanding.

 The 10 Commandments of the Rookie Card

-- A rookie card must be licensed by the League in order to use team logos.
+- A rookie card must be licensed by the League.
 And must be licensed by the Players Association which indicates that the player is a member of the organization and manufacturers can now legally print cards of that player.
+Both licenses are needed.

 - A rookie card can only be released after a player has made a pro-level roster.

 - A rookie card must be branded with some type of identifier on the card front that states it is indeed a rookie card.
-However, just because it’s branded with the RC logo doesn’t make it necessarily true, it must also meet the rest of the criteria for a true RC designation.
+However, just because it’s branded with this identifier doesn’t make it necessarily true, it must also meet the rest of the criteria for a true RC designation.